AlixPa/japanese-writing-practice/README.md

 ### Dictation Configuration

 In the “Dictation Configuration” tab, customize how each element of the dictation is played.

 There are three main elements:
-	•	Full Dictation: Reads the entire dictation at a selectable speed.
+- Full Dictation: Reads the entire dictation at a selectable speed.
-	•	Wait: Inserts silence for a chosen duration.
+- Wait: Inserts silence for a chosen duration.
-	•	Sentence by Sentence: Plays the dictation in smaller chunks (delimited by commas, dots, etc.) with configurable gaps between chunks.
+- Sentence by Sentence: Plays the dictation in smaller chunks (delimited by commas, dots, etc.) with configurable gaps between chunks.

 ![](static/configuration.gif)

 ### Custom Generation

 This feature is not yet implemented.
-It will later allow you to input a list of vocabulary to generate a story or title, then generate audio using a selectable speaker voice.
+It will later allow you to input a list of vocabulary to generate a dictation, then generate audio using a selectable speaker voice.

 ## About the code